-Today, we explore stories of people who have experienced retrenchment and job loss in one way or another.
+Here, we explore stories of people who have experienced retrenchment and job loss in one way or another.
 They share important lessons that they’ve learnt from their experiences and how you can take a step forward to bounce back from this temporary setback.

-Use this time to recuperate and recharge
+1. Use this time to recuperate and recharge

 Ken Tan, a father of two primary school-going children, lost his job weeks before COVID-19 hit Singapore.

-“I wanted to ease off from a hectic routine that had seen me put in almost 60-hour work weeks (including night conference calls, and weekends) for several years.
-Now, I could fully recharge so that I will be ready for the next chapter, both physically and mentally.
+“I wanted to ease off from a hectic routine that had seen me put in almost 60-hour workweeks (including night conference calls and weekends) for several years.
+Now, I can fully recharge to be ready for the next chapter, both physically and mentally.
 This means exercising more regularly and catching up on recreational activities I didn’t have time for, such as reading, assembling plastic model kits, and solo motorcycle rides.”

-Imagine a marathoner who doesn’t stop running, or a car that drives at race speeds non-stop- they’re both bound to breakdown sooner rather than later.
+Imagine a marathoner who doesn’t stop running or a car that drives at race speeds non-stop- they’re both bound to break down sooner rather than later.

 A USC and MIT study showed that our brains aren’t idle when we take breaks — they are actually working hard to process our memories and help us make sense of what we have experienced.

-Don’t be afraid to talk about your problems
+2. Don’t be afraid to talk about your problems

 Remember that you can and will get out of this cycle of emotions.
-If you feel very overwhelmed by these emotions, don’t hesitate to speak with a qualified counsellor, coach or therapist.”
+If you feel overwhelmed by these emotions, don’t hesitate to speak with a qualified counsellor, coach or therapist.
 When one door closes, another will always open.
 Keep an open mind and an open heart – be receptive to new obstacles and opportunities that will come your way.”

-Strengthen your skills
+3. Strengthen your skills